Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

-In the following, we will discuss the state of the art in RL for generative learning considering three classes of solutions, which are summarized in Table \ref{tab:rl_approaches}: RL as an alternative solution for output generation without specified objectives; RL as a way for generating output while maximizing an objective function at the same time; and, finally, RL as a way of embedding desired characteristics, which cannot easily be captured by means of an objective function, into the generative process.
+In the following, we will discuss the state of the art in RL for generative learning considering three classes of solutions, which are summarized in Table \ref{tab:rl_approaches}: RL as an alternative solution for output generation with the goal of approximating outputs from a given domain of interest with high fidelity; RL as a way for generating output while maximizing an objective function which captures (additional) quantifiable properties or indicators at the same time; and, finally, RL as a way of embedding additional desired characteristics (such as value alignment) which cannot easily be captured by means of an objective function into the generative process.